nhsconnect/gpconnect/pages/appointments/appointments_clinical_scenarios.md

 ## Book an appointment ##
 <i class='fa fa-check'/> As a HealthCare Professional at a HealthCare Organisation I would like to book an appointment for a Registered Patient so that I can manage their care appropriately.

+> 1. As an Urgent Care Call Centre Handler requiring an in-hours or extended hours GP appointment for a patient, I would like to make an appropriate appointment directly from within my system.
 > 2. As a GP I want to make an appointment for my patient with one of my local practices which provides a coil fitting clinic.
 > 3. A&E triage nurses booking appointments for patients directly into GP systems - diverting patients to the most suitable contact type for their condition, and reducing the cost of inappropriate A&E attendances Service to be available 24/7 so may be an electronic on-line booking service.
-> 5. As a healthcare professional in the Admin Hub of our Federation, I want to book a GP appointment for a patient to have a home visit by our Admissions Prevention team.
+> 4. As a healthcare professional in the Admin Hub of our Federation, I want to book a GP appointment for a patient to have a home visit by our Admissions Prevention team.
-> 6. As a Practice Nurse, I want to make an appointment for my patient to have bloods taken at the local GP phlebotomy service.
+> 5. As a Practice Nurse, I want to make an appointment for my patient to have bloods taken at the local GP phlebotomy service.
-> 7. As a member of the Discharge Support team in the hospital, I want to book an appointment for my patient with the District Nurse for the removal of sutures the week after discharge.
+> 6. As a member of the Discharge Support team in the hospital, I want to book an appointment for my patient with the District Nurse for the removal of sutures the week after discharge.

 <i class='fa fa-road'/> As a HealthCare Professional at a HealthCare Organisation I would like to book an appointment for a Registered Patient with a Pharmacy so that I can manage their care appropriately